futurearchitecture/ArchVault/README.md

 The 'What is' files are used to explain what certain parts of the Vault are used for.
 A good place to start is the [[MoC - of What Is files]] which is a FAQ of sorts.

-## Folders

-### Root Folders
-Root Folders all have a number before them so they stay in the PARA order.

 ## Map of Contents / MoC
 MoC - prefix for Map of Content files.
 The [[What is - Map of Content]] explains in greater depth.